scummvm/scummvm/doc/docportal/index.rst

 What's changed since I was last here?
 ======================================

-We have a **RELEASE NOTES** section on the sidebar; here you can see what's changed in both current and past releases.
+Check out the :doc:`Release notes <help/release>` for both current and past releases.

 The ScummVM Project
 ===================

-ScummVM is an open-source project created, maintained and constantly improved by a team of passionate volunteers from all around the world.
+ScummVM is an open-source project created, maintained and constantly improved by a team of :doc:`passionate volunteers <help/credits>` from all around the world.
 If you enjoy using ScummVM and would like to support the team, you can use the PayPal Donate button below.

 .. raw:: html